Batman1190/stereo/README.md

    - Click on any track to start playing
    - Click the cassette icon in the player bar to view the animated cassette tape

+4. **Upload local files (optional)**:
+   - Click "Local Files" in the sidebar
+   - Drag & drop music files or click "Browse Files"
+   - Supported formats: MP3, WAV, OGG, M4A
+   - Files are stored locally for offline playback

+5. **Install as PWA (optional)**:
+   - Look for the install prompt in your browser's address bar
+   - Or use browser menu: "Install app" / "Add to Home Screen"
+   - Once installed, the app works offline and can be launched like a native app
+   - Especially useful on mobile devices for background playback

 ## How It Works

 ### Music Category Filtering